Julia Morris: Television

+In July 2023, Morris began narrating a brand new show on Network 10 called Dogs Behaving (Very) Badly Australia.

 Live performance

 Morris tours international comedy festivals, appearing at the Edinburgh Festival Fringe, South Africa's Vodacom Funny Festival, Montreal's Just For Laughs and the Melbourne International Comedy Festival.
 She won a Herald Angel Award at the 2001 Edinburgh Festival Fringe and Time Out magazine's Comedy Performer of the Year Award in 2004.
 She is a former manager of Sydney's Comedy Store venue.

 In 1999 Morris toured in the critically acclaimed Australian production of the Off-Broadway musical I Love You, You're Perfect, Now Change.